rilldata/rill/docs/docs/integration/embedding.md

 rill service token issue <service_name> [--org "My Organization"]
 ```

+See the reference docs for more details on managing [service account and token](../reference/cli/service).

 ### Backend: Build an iframe URL
 The backend needs to use the service token to request an iframe URL from `admin.rilldata.com`.
 The iframe URL is then used to embed the dashboard in the customer's application.
 Here's a minimal example POST call to `admin.rilldata.com` to get an iframe URL: